RichardLettich/RichardLettich.github.io/_posts/2018-08-20-Understanding_the_Power_Rule.md

 $$\frac{d}{dx}(x^n) = nx^{n-1}$$?

-To answer this question let's start off with one of the easiest non-trivial derivative to find: one of a straight line -
+To answer this question let's start off with one of the easiest non-trivial derivatives to find: one of a straight line -

 $$y = \color{orange}m\color{black}x + b$$